vcoolish/sample-wallet-core/README.md

 * put together a send transaction (contains sender and receiver address, amount, etc.)
 * sign this transaction (using the private key)
-* broadcast the transaction to the P2P network (not done in this sample)
+After this step the signed transaction can be broadcast to the P2P network (not done in this sample)